ingadhoc/stock/stock_ux/README.rst

 #.
 Add a "All transfers" view form in Menu: Operations
 #.
 Add a restriction to edit operation type for users with the "Restrict editing Operation Type in Pickings" check.
 #.
 Add number of packages on pickings
+#.
+Auto-activate the "Manage Multiple Warehouses" permission when a company has branches (child companies) with warehouses: warehouses are counted across the whole company tree instead of per single company, so one warehouse per branch also enables it.
+Warehouses of archived companies are not counted, and archiving or restoring a branch re-checks the permission.

 Installation
 ============